 If you woke up tomorrow and couldn’t see, you would eventually adjust to being blind and learn where things are in your house.
 It would take time and lots of work and patience.
 Your pet too will learn where everything is and will adjust to your house and yard if given time.
 Here are some ideas that will help you and your pet adjust to its blindness sooner.

-1. Your pet isn’t painful and doesn’t need to be put to sleep just because it is blind.
+- Your pet isn’t in pain and doesn’t need to be put to sleep just because it is blind.

 - Don’t re-arrange your furniture if your pet is mostly indoors.
 If your pet is an outdoor pet, don’t plan major landscape projects.